tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 -   In Figma, create a frame with your chosen width.
 To make a frame the approximate size of a screen, You might choose a device from Figma's list (press `f`) with a width that's close, then scale it proportionally to the exact number (e.g. by holding `shift` while scaling).

 -   Design stuff until You get a sense for a workable `font size`.
+Don't worry, You can change your `font size` at any point.

 Now You should have a piece of body text in your design sized in a way where You're like _"I can work with this"_.

 Don't put too much pressure on yourself to 'get it right' at this point, whatever that means in this kind of design.
 You'll be remaking or at least modifying stuff using the Utopia system as You go along.
-You can change your `font size` at any point.

 ### Give your body text a Utopia style